What1s1ove/bs-content-challenge/block-or-inline/block-or-inline.md

   <img src="./img/invalid-markup.jpg" alt="Invalid markup">
 </p>

-Hmm, the custom select component outside of `p` element?
+Hmm, the custom select component outside of the `p` element?
 An extra `p` appeared?
 What is going on...

 This is how the browser behaves when we try to nest one element incorrectly within another.

-**This is not because we are trying to nest a block element within a block element!**

 ## 7 types of HTML Element